Fabio Pellacini

 University of Modena and Reggio Emilia

-Since the Winter of 2023, I am a Full Professor in Computer Science at the University of Modena and Reggio Emilia, where I work on Computer Graphics methods to solve content creation and design problems.
-Before then I was an Associate Professor (2011–2017) and then Full Professor (2017–2023) in Computer Science at Sapienza University of Rome, and an Assistant Professor (2005-2009) and then an Associate Professor (2009-2011) in Computer Science at Dartmouth College, an Ivy League University.
-Before Dartmouth I was a Visiting Assistant Professor (2004-2005) in Computing and Information Science at Cornell University.
-I also worked in the research division of Pixar Animation Studios (2002-2004) developing new algorithms used in various award winning feature films (Monster's Inc., Finding Nemo, The Incredibles, Cars).
-I received a Ph.D. in Computer Science from Cornell University in 2002, working at the Program of Computer Graphics, and a Laurea degree in Physics (equiv. to BS and MS) from the University of Parma, Italy.
-I have received an NSF CAREER award in 2008, and an Alfred P. Sloan research fellowship in 2009.
+I am a Full Professor in Computer Science at the University of Modena and Reggio Emilia.
+Before then, I was an Associate and Full Professor at in Computer Science at Sapienza Università di Roma, an Assistant and Associate Professor in Computer Science at Dartmouth College, an Ivy League University, a Visiting Assistant Professor in Computing and Information Science at Cornell University and worked in the R&D division of Pixar Animation Studios.
+I received an MS and Ph.D. in Computer Science from Cornell University and a Laurea degree in Physics from the University of Parma.

 Books